Bangkok Unpacked: Where Street Food Meets Sacred Gold

 Hours: 8:30 AM – 3:30 PM daily

-Admission: 500 THB
+Admission: 500 THB (~$14 USD)

-Walk ten minutes south to Wat Pho.
-The entrance is 200 THB (approximately $5.50 USD), and it's open from 8:00 AM to 6:30 PM.
+Walk ten minutes south from the Grand Palace.
+Wat Pho is open from 8:00 AM to 6:30 PM, admission 200 THB (~$5.50 USD).

 GPS: 13.7466° N, 100.4933° E

 This is the temple with the Reclining Buddha—that 46-meter-long golden figure that fills an entire hall.
 The feet alone are 5 meters high, inlaid with mother-of-pearl showing the 108 auspicious symbols of Buddha.
 But don't just see the big statue and leave.

 Wat Pho is considered the birthplace of traditional Thai massage, and the temple grounds are a maze of chedis, cloisters, and quiet corners where you can actually sit and breathe.

-I always stop at the massage school inside the temple complex.
-A one-hour traditional Thai massage costs 420 THB (approximately $12 USD).
-It's not the most luxurious spa experience—think hospital beds in an open room—but the practitioners are trained to a standard that most tourist spas can't match.
+I always stop at the Wat Pho Thai Traditional Massage School inside the temple complex.
+A one-hour traditional Thai massage costs 420 THB (~$12 USD).
+It's not a luxury spa experience—think hospital beds in an open room—but the practitioners are trained to a standard that most tourist spas can't match.
+The school also offers 30-minute foot massages for 280 THB if you're short on time.

 GPS: 13.7437° N, 100.4889° E